ETFs vs Mutual Funds

 A pooled investment vehicle priced once per day, after markets close.

-A mutual fund (opens in new tab) pools money from many investors and uses it to buy a collection of securities: typically stocks, bonds, or both.
-When you invest in a mutual fund, you own shares of the fund, not the underlying securities directly.
-The fund's portfolio manager, or an index algorithm, decides which securities to hold.
-Your return depends on how those holdings perform collectively, minus the fund's fees.
+A mutual fund (opens in new tab) pools money from many investors and uses it to buy a collection of securities: stocks, bonds, or both.
+You own shares of the fund, not the underlying securities directly.
+A portfolio manager (or an index algorithm) decides which securities to hold.
+Your return depends on how those holdings perform collectively, minus fees.

-Mutual fund shares are priced once per day, after U.S. markets close.
-The price is called the net asset value, or NAV: the total value of the fund's holdings divided by the number of outstanding shares.
-If you place an order to buy or sell at 2:00 p.m., you do not know the exact price until the NAV is calculated at the end of the day.
-You cannot trade mutual fund shares throughout the day the way you can trade stocks.
+Here's the part that catches people off guard: mutual fund shares are priced once per day, after U.S. markets close.
+The price is called the net asset value, or NAV, which is the total value of the fund's holdings divided by the number of outstanding shares.
+Place an order to buy or sell at 2:00 p.m. and you don't know the exact price until the NAV is calculated hours later.
+You can't trade mutual fund shares throughout the day the way you can trade stocks.

 Most mutual funds sold through employer retirement plans like 401(k)s are actively managed: a fund manager decides which stocks to hold, with the stated goal of beating a benchmark.
 Active management adds cost.
-The fund charges an expense ratio (an annual percentage fee drawn from the fund's assets), typically ranging from 0.50% to over 1.00% for actively managed funds.
+The fund charges an expense ratio (an annual percentage fee drawn from the fund's assets), ranging from 0.50% to over 1.00% for actively managed funds.
 That fee comes out whether the fund beats the market or not.
 Decades of data show that most actively managed mutual funds trail their benchmark index after fees over long periods.
-Low-cost index mutual funds, which simply replicate an index rather than trying to beat it, have largely displaced actively managed funds as the default choice for long-term investors.
+This matters more than people think.
+Low-cost index mutual funds, which replicate an index rather than trying to beat it, have largely displaced actively managed funds as the default choice for long-term investors.

 What an ETF Is